 Location, Location, Location

 The first rule for litter box placement is that access must be easy!
-If your cat has to climb up or down a flight of stairs or venture into a cluttered room to find her box, she may decide it’s easier to use the carpet or couch where she normally spends her time.
-This is especially true for older or ill cats, those new to your home or shy cats that may find it scary making such a trek.
+If your cat has to climb up or down a flight of stairs or venture into a cluttered room to find their box, they may decide it’s easier to use the carpet or couch where they normally spend their time.
+This is especially true for older or ill cats, those new to your home or shy cats that may find it scary to make such a trek.

 The litter box should also be away from too much noise and activity, and away from food.
 Many cats like privacy.
-If regularly startled or interrupted when trying to use the box, a cat may decide to find a quieter, calmer location to do her business.
+If regularly startled or interrupted when trying to use the box, a cat may decide to find a quieter, calmer location to do their business.
 This is why laundry rooms, hallways and similar noisy or high-traffic areas may not cut it for many cats.
-When she’s unhappy, she will seek out real estate that’s more desirable to her.
+When they’re unhappy, they will seek out real estate that’s more desirable to them.
 This may translate into the back of your closet or behind your couch.
 To prevent this, considering a litter box location that you find less than ideal may be necessary.